ulule/tech.ulule.com/content/0003-storing-live-events.rst

 Also, the sorted set data structure in redis is a great fit for this kind of access pattern.

-Let's make a brief introduction to this data struct:
+Let's make a brief introduction to this sorted set data structure:

 1. It's a set of records where each record is sorted with a score.